GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-04-16 03:29:33 IST
+This content is dynamically generated in Indian Time (IST): 2024-04-16 03:47:14 IST

 Current Weather in Coimbatore:
 Temperature: 27.88 °C
-Condition: scattered clouds
+Condition: mist